By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Published: Jun 13, 2024

 One of the big symbols in the book is Holden’s red hunting hat.
-It’s not just a hat; it shows his unique personality and his need to be independent.
+It's not just any hat; it shows his unique personality and his need to be independent.
 The bright red color really stands out, especially against the dull, boring world that Holden hates.
 The hat kinda acts like a shield, protecting him from the adult world and all its phoniness.
 When he wears it, he feels safe and comfy, like he can be himself without worrying about what people think.
 This shows Holden’s struggle - wanting to keep his individuality but also wanting to fit in.

 Browse our vast selection of original essay samples, each expertly formatted and styled